chris-creditdesign/india-population-map/README.md

-# India population density by district 2011 cencus
+# India population map
+Popolation density by district 2011 census
 Info graphic for @naturenews

 ## In order to aquire the data